 Chad W. Dunn

-Chad Dunn has consistently received awards from Texas and Houston publications for his trial and litigation experience.
-From the United States Supreme Court, the Fifth Circuit, the Texas Supreme Court and virtually all trial and appellate courts below, Chad has the experience to prevail in the most diffiuclt conditions and environments.
-Some of Chad's background and experience is described below.
+Chad Dunn consistently receives awards from legal publications for his extensive trial and litigation practice in Courts all over the country.
+From the United States Supreme Court, the Fifth Circuit, the Texas Supreme Court and virtually all trial and appellate courts below, Chad has the experience to prevail in the most difficult conditions and environments.
+He has handled complicated litigation in various states including Texas, Tennessee, the District of Columbia, New Mexico, North Carolina and Florida, and has tried numerous jury cases, trials to the bench and arbitrations.

 Legal Experience:

-During his last two years of law school, Chad worked for the Houston firm of O’Quinn, Laminack & Pirtle where he conducted legal research and drafted pleadings and correspondence in numerous large personal injury and business cases handled by the firm.
-Chad attended trials and hearings with O’Quinn attorneys and also participated in numerous appellate briefings including preparation of the merits briefs in the Texas Supreme Court Case of In Re Ken Thompson Frost.
+Early in his career, Chad worked for the Houston firm of O’Quinn, Laminack & Pirtle, LLP, where he handled complicated and high value litigation of nearly every variety.
+Chad attended trials and hearings, and also participated in numerous appellate briefings including preparation of the merits briefs in the Texas Supreme Court Case of In Re Ken Thompson Frost.

 Awards and Recognition: